Planetary AI

 Overview

 Some advocates proclaim AI as ‘the greatest technology humanity has yet developed’ and claim it will reshape our society.
 Others say AI will contribute about US$ 15 trillion (roughly the size of the EU economy) to the global economy by 2030.
-Yet, AI remains an enigma: little is known about where and how AI systems are made, who are the key actors involved, and that human labour is behind them.
+Yet, AI remains an enigma: little is known about where and how AI systems are made, who are the key actors involved, and what are the socio-economic and ecological costs associated with AI.

 Aims and Objectives